-Mol index of reactant well

-Name of transition state (up to 10 characters)

-RR 2-D external rotational parameter (moment of inertia or rotational constant; units defined by keyword on Line 3); See Appendix B.4 for a discussion of proper input for External Molecular Rotations.

-external symmetry number for TS (see Appendix B.5 for a discussion)

-Qel electronic partition function for TS (REAL number)

-number of optical isomers for TS (see Appendix B.5 for a discussion)

-AA A-factor for reaction (units: s-1); only used for ILT method, but ALWAYS read in reaction critical energy (E0), relative to ZPE of reactant (Mol) (i.e. the barrier height with zpe corrections).
-When using CRP files generated by program product and reactant; i.e. $E_0 = MAX[0.0, (\Delta H(ito) - \Delta H((Mol))].$ each of the Five Groups below.
-See Section 2.10 (FATAL INPUT ERRORS)
+Mol index of reactant well ito index of entrance/exit channel or well TS Name of transition state (up to 10 characters) RR 2-D external rotational parameter (moment of inertia or rotational constant; units defined by keyword on Line 3); See Appendix B.4 for a discussion of proper input for External Molecular Rotations. j external symmetry number for TS (see Appendix B.5 for a discussion) Qel electronic partition function for TS (REAL number) l number of optical isomers for TS (see Appendix B.5 for a discussion) AA A-factor for reaction (units: s -1 ); only used for ILT method, but ALWAYS read in EE reaction critical energy (E 0 ), relative to ZPE of reactant (Mol) (i.e. the barrier height with zpe corrections).
+When using CRP files generated by program SCTST, $E_0$ is set to the larger of zero, or the enthalpy difference (at 0 K) between product and reactant; i.e. $E_0 = MAX[0.0, (\Delta H(ito) - \Delta H((Mol))].$ KEYWORDS ALWAYS SPECIFY FIVE KEYWORDS, IN ANY ORDER.
+Select one from each of the Five Groups below.
+See Section 2.10 (FATAL INPUT ERRORS) for a list of incompatible choices.